kaisoapbox/kaisoapbox.github.io/README.md

 npm create astro@latest -- --template blog
 ```

+My old site was built with Jekyll, and you can check out the source code [here](https://github.com/kaisoapbox/old_jekyll_site).

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: